khensolomon/myanmar-notation/README.md

 ### Multiplication

-the `notation.multiplication()` function construct the given len to zero ending, it takes 2 arguments `(len, head='1')`, second argument is optional and return the result as string.
+the `notation.multiplication()` construct the given len to zero ending, it takes 2 arguments `(len, head='1')`, second argument is optional and return the result as string.

 ```js
 notation.multiplication(5,'10');